Transferable Skills for Applied Mathematicians

 |Available as a free choice unit?:||N

-To provide the soft skills that are useful and necessary in the working environment both in industry and academia.
-In particular presentation, writing, communication and teamwork skills.
-Mathematical modelling skills and practical skills will be gained by working on a variety of applied mathematical problems, experiments and computational problems.
+To provide the soft skills that are useful and necessary in the working environment, both in industry and academia.
+In particular, presentation, writing, communication and teamwork skills will be developed.
+Mathematical modelling skills and practical skills will be gained by working on a variety of applied mathematical case studies.

 Initially students will be taught some essential skills deemed necessary for applied mathematicians.
 The typesetting language LaTeX will be described and a short course on the programming language Matlab will be taught and discussed with students carrying out a practical example.